IanWold/StaticBlogroll/README.md

 ## Contributing

 Thank you for your interest, I would _love_ for you to contribute!
-If you identify a bug or a feature you want to add, please open an issue on it and we can figure next steps.
+If you have an idea for something to add please [open a discussion on it](https://github.com/IanWold/StaticBlogroll/discussions/new?category=ideas) and we can figure out next steps.
 I can't promise to include all features, my goal is to maintain this as a lightweight, super-easy way for folks to start a repo and get going.

-If you've identified a bug and have a simple fix it's definitely alright to open a PR off the bat!
+If you've identified a bug please [open an issue](https://github.com/IanWold/StaticBlogroll/issues/new?assignees=IanWold&labels=&projects=&template=bug_report.md&title=) and I'll be sure to prioritize it.
+However, if you alraedy have a simple fix it's definitely alright to open a PR off the bat!